ihmcrobotics/ihmc-pub-sub-group/Readme.md

 The code generator is built on top of the eProsima IDL-Parser and creates pure Java classes.
 Serialization and deserialization methods are provided.
 This allows creating new IDL structures without having to compile the underlying C++ library.

 ### Limitations
-- Sequences of Arrays are not supported.
+- Sequences of arrays and arrays of sequences are not supported.
-- Long Doubles are not supported due to limitations in the Java language
+- Long Doubles are not supported due to limitations in the Java language.
-- Union, alias, value, sparse, set and map are not implemented
+- Union, alias, value, sparse, set and map are not implemented.
-- Interfaces are not supported
+- Interfaces are not implemented.